xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 ## Messages

-### Which message formats and metadata does XMTP support?
+### Which message formats does XMTP support?

-XMTP transports a message payload as a set of bytes that can represent any format that a developer wants to support, such as plain text, JSON, or even non-text binary or media content.
+XMTP transports a message payload as a set of bytes that can represent any format that a developer wants to support, such as plain text, JSON, or non-text binary or media content.

 With XMTP, these message formats are called content types.
 Currently, there are two basic content types available.
 These content types aim to establish broad compatibility among apps built with XMTP.

 The XMTP community can propose and adopt standards for other content types, either informally or through a governance process.

-Message payloads also include references to timestamps.
-However, timestamps are not currently independently verified and can be set to any value by the sending app.

 To learn more about content types, see [Content types](/content-types/content-types).

 To learn more about the XMTP improvement proposals governance process, see [What is an XIP?](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-0-purpose-process.md)

-Have other questions or ideas about message formats and metadata?
-Post to the [XMTP Community Forums](https://community.xmtp.org/).
+### Which message metadata does XMTP support?

+Message payloads in XMTP V3 include timestamps, which are now more rigorously handled and they were in V2:

+- Server-side timestamps: When a message is received by an XMTP node, the node adds its own timestamp to the message.

+- Client-side timestamps: The sending client can still include its own timestamp in the message payload.

+- Timestamp verification: XMTP nodes perform basic checks on client-provided timestamps.
+If a timestamp is too far in the future or past, the message may be rejected.

+- Ordering: Messages are primarily ordered based on the server-side timestamps, which helps prevent manipulation of message order by clients.

+This approach provides a reliable basis for message ordering and helps mitigate some potential issues with client-manipulated timestamps.
+However, it's important to note that perfect clock synchronization across a distributed system remains a challenge, and apps should be designed with this in mind.

+For more details on message handling in XMTP v3, see [Message delivery in XMTP v3](#TODO).

+#### XMTP V2

+Message payloads include references to timestamps.
+However, timestamps are not independently verified and can be set to any value by the sending app.

 ### Does XMTP have a maximum message size?

 Yes.
 Messages sent on the XMTP network are limited to just short of 1MB (1048214 bytes).

-For this reason, XMTP supports [message attachments](/content-types/remote-attachment).
+For this reason, XMTP supports [remote attachments](/content-types/remote-attachment).

 ### Does XMTP support message attachments?